Geneva Travel & Cruise wants your travel experience to go as smoothly as possible. Here are some travel tips we hope you find useful.

 · Call your credit card companies and bank to alert them you will be traveling outside your normal area and be sure your cards (and pin) will work.

 · Contact your cell provider to set up international calling and/or texting plans.
-If cruising, we recommend keeping your phone off while onboard.
+If cruising, we recommend keeping your phone off or in airplane mode while onboard.

 · Plan to arrive at the airport 3 hours prior to an international flight and 2 hours prior to a domestic flight.